COMP4350/Servus/README.md

 ## Core Features

--   Customers can browse services near them by category using a list or map
+-   Customers can browse services near them by using a list or map
--   Customers can book appointments for services on a schedule provided by the server
+-   Customers can book appointments for services based on the server's availability
 -   Servers can provide a menu of the services they offer and their availability
 -   Servers can advertise their past work